-What Is a Trade School?
-Everything you need to know
+What is a Trade School?
+Everything You Need to Nnow

 Thinking about pursuing a trade career after graduating high school?
 Trades are professions like electrician, plumber, welder, auto-mechanic, construction, carpenter - generally professions that require specific training and manual work.
 If you don’t see yourself working in an office or going to college, trade school is a great way to quickly learn hands-on skills and get hired into stable, in-demand careers.
 Great for job security!